XueFuzhao/OpenMoE/README.md

 Our model was trained using Google Cloud TPUs with T5x for cost efficiency.
 However, numerous researchers in the open-source community work with Torch and GPUs.
 It's worth noting that GPUs are suboptimal for cross-node communication, with each node often housing only a few GPUs.
 This makes expert parallelism relatively communication-expensive.
 Encouragingly, NVIDIA recently introduced DGX GH200, a solution that connects 256 NVIDIA Grace Hopper Superchips into a singular GPU.
 This advancement presents an excellent opportunity to enhance the training and deployment of MoE models for the open-source community.

+## License

+Our code is under Apache 2.0 License.
+Since the model is trained by The Redpajama and The Stack dataset, please check the license of these two datasets for your model usage.

 ## Authors